|

 SWCPC 409

-This collection consists of photographs of individuals, groups of
+This collection consists of photographs of individuals, groups of individuals,

-individuals, architecture, school children, interior of a machine shop, Texas Tech
+architecture, school children, interior of a machine shop, Texas Tech

 William Harrison Bledsoe was an attorney, politician, and investor.
-He was born in 1869 in
+He was born

-eventually the law office became Bledsoe, Crenshaw, and Dupree.
-Bledsoe also served in the
+Lubbock, Texas and eventually the law office became Bledsoe, Crenshaw, and

-Texas legislature as a House of Representative member and as Senator.
-He helped to sign
+Representative member and as Senator.
+He helped to sign into law the creation of

 Bob Wills and His Texas Playboys

-Photograph collection, 1928-1969
+Photograph Collection, 1928-1969

 41 copy prints

-SWCPC 356, E2, E3, E10
+SWCPC 356 E2, E3, E10

-Consists of photographs of Bob Wills in various bands (1928-1937; 1969),
+Consists of photographs of Bob Wills in various bands (1928-1937; 1969), and

-and also includes a photograph of Texas Governor, W. Lee O'Daniel.
+also includes a photograph of Texas Governor, W. Lee O'Daniel.

-Bob Wills, who grew up in the Texas Panhandle, came from a family of fiddle players.
-He
+Bob Wills, who grew up in the Texas Panhandle, came from a family of fiddle

-Mills.
+sponsored by Burrus Mills.
 His band became known as the Light Crust Doughboys.
-After Wills was fired he took

-his band to Tulsa, Oklahoma, where they became Bob Wills and His Texas Playboys.
-He is
+After Wills was fired he took his band to Tulsa, Oklahoma, where they became Bob

-recognized as the creator of western swing music.
+music.
 He died in May 1975.

 Bogener, Steve